martyr-deepin/arch-deepin/README.md

   - Could not install packages, report `invalid or corrupted package (checksum)`

-    Simply, remove the package files that out of date and run `pacman -Syu` again.
-In most case, this is caused by an issue of OBS that `pkgrel` will not increase automatically if maintainer rebuild the package.
+    In most case, this is caused by an issue of OBS that `pkgrel` will not increase automatically if maintainer rebuild the package, more information to see this [issue](https://github.com/fasheng/arch-deepin/issues/54)

+    We could try to remove the cached package files that out of date and run `pacman -Syu` again.
+If not work, please install them manually through `pacman -U`.

   - There are conflicting files when updating to dde-daemon-20141201.b14fbe0